 Winter has settled in, and this time of the year can also bring an increase in injuries caused by falls, slips and trips.

-These tips are from the National Institute on Aging:
+Help lessen your risk of falls and broken bones with these tips from the National Institute on Aging:

-• Use sand or ice melt to keep stairs and walkways clear of snow and ice.
+- Use ice melt, sand or kitty litter to keep stairs and walkways clear of snow and ice

 Walk like a penguin